siefca/attribute-filters/docs/USAGE.md

 Predefined filters are ready-to-use methods for filtering attributes.
-You just have to call them or pass their names to callback hooks.
+You just have to call them or register them as [callbacks](http://api.rubyonrails.org/classes/ActiveRecord/Callbacks.html).

 To use all predefined filters you have to manually include the [`ActiveModel::AttributeFilters::Common`](http://rubydoc.info/gems/attribute-filters/ActiveModel/AttributeFilters/Common)